MicrosoftDocs/Hololens/hololens/hololens2-options.md

 **HoloLens 2 Development Edition**: Start building for mixed reality with this offer that combines HoloLens 2 with free trials of Unity software and Azure credits for cloud services.
 Learn how to go beyond the basics and start developing for mixed reality.

-**HoloLens 2 Industrial Edition** : The Industrial Edition comprises of the baseline HoloLens2 device with IPA cleanable brow pad and head straps; and is made with clean room acceptable materials.
-It also consists of Class 1 Div 2 hazardous location certification and is durable to allow industrial handling.​
+**HoloLens 2 Industrial Edition**: Designed, built, and tested to support clean room environments with standards ranging from ISO Class 6 through ISO Class 8, the HoloLens 2 Industrial Edition is UL Class I, Division 2 certified and is supported with a 2-year warranty and a rapid replacement program.

+**Trimble XR10 with HoloLens 2**: Purpose built for workers in dirty, loud and safety controlled environments, the Trimble XR10 with HoloLens 2 brings mixed reality right to your work site.

-Learn about the different [HoloLens 2 editions](https://www.microsoft.com/hololens/buy)
+Learn about our expansive [HoloLens 2 portfolio](https://www.microsoft.com/hololens/buy).

 ## Get started with HoloLens 2 options
 Select a tab to learn more about your HoloLens journey.